 Adding this capability to 23001-17 is expected to provide cost savings (for both storage and network transmission), particularly for applications and datasets involving large amounts of uncompressed content, such as geospatial and scientific imagery, without significantly changing how those applications access the pixel data.

-While not necessarily required, a mechanism that could be applied to other forms of data (e.g., audio or KLV formatted metadata), this capability is not necessarily required.
+In this amendment, this mechanism is applied to KLV formatted metadata tracks in addition to image samples and image items.
+Application to other media types can be defined in future standards.

 Use cases